It’s no secret that market segmentation can increase the engagement rates of emails, blog posts, and sales pages.

 Company value is the value a company has for you and the value of the company itself.

 At KyLeads, companies are limited in how valuable they are to us based on our pricing plans.
-We operate a self-service model where potential customers come to the website, read the pages they’re interested in, and choose a plan.
+We operate a self-service model where potential customers come to the website, read the landing pages they’re interested in, and choose a plan.
 There is little to no contact needed from a human.

 Customers range in value to us from a few hundred dollars a year to mid four figures.
 We look at the companies value itself to determine how much they’d be willing to pay.